diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 # Danial Jeelani

-Hello, my name is **Danial Jeelani**.
-I’ll be graduating high school next spring.
-My interests mainly lie in Physics, Computer Science, and Mathematics.
-I am from the UAE.
+Hello, I'm Danial Jeelani, and I'll be graduating high school next month.
+I have a passion for studying and exploring the sciences as a hobby!

 ## Physics

-I have been studying Physics for International Olympiads since 2023, and I will be participating in the UAE Physics Olympiad (UAEPhO) this fall.
-My favorite topic is Quantum Mechanics, and I will be considering to writing articles and blog posts regarding this subject.
-You can find it on the Writings tab of this site.
+I’ve been studying Physics for the International Olympiads since 2023 and participated in the UAE Physics Olympiad (UAEPhO) 2024.
+My favorite subject is Quantum Mechanics, and I plan to write articles and blog posts about it.
+You can find them in the Writings section of this site.

 ## Mathematics

-In Mathematics, I am particularly passionate about Calculus and Differential Equations.
-These areas fascinate me due to their wide range of applications and the deep insights they provide into various phenomena.
-I have been actively studying these topics to further enhance my understanding and skills.
+In Mathematics, I’m especially passionate about Calculus and Differential Equations.
+I find these areas fascinating because of their broad applications and the deep insights they offer into different phenomena.
+I’ve been dedicating time to studying them further to strengthen my understanding and skills.

 ## Computer Science

-I am keenly interested in Computer Science, where I explore different programming languages, algorithms, and computational techniques.
-This field complements my studies in Physics and Mathematics, providing a solid foundation for problem-solving and analytical thinking.
+I mostly like algorithms because they have a strong mathematical foundation.
+Right now, I’m focusing on learning competitive programming to sharpen my skills.

 # Contact Me